21 Kislev

 Teitelbaum, a major rabbinic leader in pre-Holocaust Hungary, stepped onto Swiss soil on December 6, 1944.
 Later on, when he immigrated to the United States and succeeded to build the largest Hasidic community in the world, his day of rescue became a holiday and a major annual feast among his followers, also commemorated by some other Hasidic groups of Austro-Hungarian origin.

-This date became a holiday commemorating the Samaritan temple destruction of the second century BCE, during which it is forbidden to eulogize the dead.